TallKite/linnstrument-firmware/README.md

 The anchor pad is a specific pad or cell that doesn't change pitch when you change the notes per octave.
 The anchor pad chooser displays the row and column of the current anchor pad, e.g. R3C6 means row 3 (from the top) and column 6.
 To choose a new anchor pad, tap the blue "R3C6" and then tap any pad.
 Change the anchor cents to detune the entire Linnstrument.
+Each split can be transposed independently any number of edosteps from the anchor cell, allowing any tuning.

 When the notes per octave is greater than 12, the OCTAVE/TRANSPOSE display shows two extra rows for transposing by edosteps.
 The 2nd and 3rd rows now transpose not by semitones but by major 2nds (since most edos have several different semitones).
-A major 2nd is defined as the interval between the fourth and the fifth, e.g. 3 edosteps for 15edo but 2 edosteps for 16edo.
+A major 2nd is defined as the interval between the 4th and the 5th, e.g. 3 edosteps for 15edo but 2 edosteps for 16edo.

 MicroLinn's guitar tuning is completely independent of the standard Linnstrument guitar tuning.
 The guitar tuning screen no longer adjusts the pitch of each "string".
 Instead it sets 7 independent row offsets.